Lithuania in the Eurovision Song Contest 2010

-Lithuania participated in the Eurovision Song Contest 2010 with the song "Eastern European Funk" written and performed by the group InCulto.
+Lithuania was represented at the Eurovision Song Contest 2010 with the song "Eastern European Funk", written and performed by the group InCulto.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2010 contest in Oslo, Norway.
 The national final took place over four weeks and involved 34 competing entries.
 The results of each show were determined by the combination of votes from a jury panel and a public vote.
-In the final, twelve artists and songs remained and "Eastern European Funk" performed by InCulto was selected as the winner.
+In the final, twelve artists and songs remained and "Eastern European Funk", performed by InCulto, was selected as the winner.

-Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 27 May 2010.
+Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest, which took place on 27 May 2010.
 Performing as the opening entry for the show in position 1, "Eastern European Funk" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Lithuania placed twelfth out of the 17 participating countries in the semi-final with 44 points.

 Background

 Prior to the 2010 contest, Lithuania had participated in the Eurovision Song Contest ten times since its first entry in 1994.
 The nation’s best placing in the contest was sixth, which it achieved in 2006 with the song "We Are the Winners" performed by LT United.
-Following the introduction of semi-finals in 2004, Lithuania, to this point, has managed to qualify to the final three times.
-In the 2009 contest, "Love" performed by Sasha Son qualified to the final where the song scored 23 points and placed 23rd.
+Following the introduction of semi-finals in 2004, Lithuania, to this point, had managed to qualify for the final three times.
+In the 2009 contest, "Love" performed by Sasha Son qualified to the final, where the song scored 23 points and placed 23rd.

 For the 2010 contest, the Lithuanian national broadcaster, Lithuanian National Radio and Television (LRT), broadcast the event within Lithuania and organised the selection process for the nation's entry.
 Other than the internal selection of their debut entry in 1994, Lithuania has selected their entry consistently through a national final procedure.
 On 15 December 2009, LRT announced that they would not participate in the 2010 Eurovision Song Contest due to financial problems.
 However, the broadcaster confirmed their participation on 6 January 2010 and announced the organization of "Eurovizijos" dainų konkurso nacionalinė atranka, which would be the national final to select Lithuania's entry for Oslo, after receiving funding from the company Teo LT.
 Nerijus Ivanauskas, deputy director of Teo LT, stated: "It was decided to support LRT for two reasons: the international image of Lithuania and Teo LT digital development".